COVID: India to allow Amarnath pilgrimage despite surge in cases | DW | 26.04.2021

 This year, the ruling Bharatiya Janata Party (BJP) lost one of its senior leaders — Jammu and Kashmir former minister Thakur Puran Singh — to COVID-19.
 Singh had gone to participate in Kumbh Mela, and showed signs of infection upon his return.

-Scores of devotees who returned from the festival have tested positive in the Hindu-dominated Jammu region.
+Scores of devotees who returned from the festival have also tested positive in the Hindu-dominated Jammu region.

 Locals say New Delhi is trying to use the Amarnath pilgrimage to further its nationalist agenda and showcase the return of normality in the region.